nextbreakpoint/infrastructure-as-code/README.md

 ## Create or upload certificate

-Access AWS Console and go to section Certificate Manager.

-Create or upload a valid HTTPS certificate issued for domain:
+Create or upload certificates using Certificate Manager in AWS console.

+First certificate must be issued for domain:

     \*.yourdomain.com

+Second certificate must be issued for domain:

+    \*.internal.yourdomain.com

-The certificate will be used to provision a private ALB to access internal servers.
+The certificates will be used to provision two ALBs, one internet facing and the other internal.

     You can use a self-signed certificates if you wish, but your browser will warn you when you try to access the above domains.